Supreme Court of Hong Kong: Establishment

 The Supreme Court was established in 1844 after Hong Kong became a British Crown colony under the Treaty of Nanjing.
 The first sitting of the court was on 1 October 1844 presided over by the first Chief Justice, John Walter Hulme.

 Renaming on transfer of sovereignty

-After the transfer of sovereignty the Supreme Court was renamed as the High Court and the High Court of the former Supreme Court was renamed the Court of First Instance.
-Appeals from the Court of Appeal (and where there is such a direct appeal, the Court of First Instance) are now heard by the Hong Kong Court of Final Appeal, which was established on 1 July 1997.
+Following the transfer of sovereignty, the Supreme Court was renamed as the High Court, which the High Court of Justice of the former Supreme Court was renamed the Court of First Instance.
+Appeals from the Court of Appeal (and where there is such a direct appeal, the Court of First Instance) are now heard by the Hong Kong Court of Final Appeal, which was established on 1 July 1997 replacing the Judicial Committee of the Privy Council that has acted as the court of final adjudication.

 Appeals

 For almost 70 years after establishment of the court, there was no Court of Appeal in Hong Kong.
 Appeals were either by way of re-hearing or made directly to the Judicial Committee of the Privy Council.
 From 1913, appeals were heard by a Full Court made up of 3 judges.
 From 1913 to 1943, a judge of the British Supreme Court for China in Shanghai was eligible to sit on the Full Court.
 In the 1910s and 1920s, a Shanghai judge would regularly travel to Hong Kong to sit on the Full Court.
 Sir Havilland de Sausmarez, a judge of the Shanghai court, was the President of the Full Court from 1910 to 1920.
 From 1926 to 1941, a judge of the Hong Kong Supreme Court also sat on the full court of the British Supreme Court for China.

 The Court of Appeal was established in 1976.
 Appeals from the Court of Appeal and Full Court and, certain criminal appeals from the High Court, lay to the Judicial Committee of the Privy Council in the United Kingdom.
 In order to appeal to the Privy Council, leave to appeal was required either from the court appealed from or the Privy Council.